Computer Science Department

 I expect the chronicle below to be very nearly a review of my entire professional career.
 As of this writing my age is 85, so my expectation shouldn't be far wrong.
 I begin with a capsule history of the pre-PhD years and conclude with a brief preview of the remaining years.
 For each position I list, I comment on my reactions to significant events while in that position.
 You might find these historical comments of some interest, for there can be no question that I helped introduce the field of computer science and engineering (CSE) into academia.
 On the other hand, they can also be ignored as items not normally found in a professional CV limited to an individual, in which case the reader can proceed to my Career Summary in the section that follows.

 After two years of post-baccalaureate active duty as a commissioned officer in the U.S. Navy, I returned in the summer of 1958 to my origins in Southern California.
 I set about getting into the graduate program in engineering at UCLA, while looking around for a suitable full-time job.
 Full time because I was the breadwinner of a family of four, and because the student financial support available to me at that time was indeed penurious.
-My first job interview was at the System Development Corporation (SDC) in Santa Monica, a very recent, non-profit spin-off from the RAND Corporation, where it was the System Development Division.
+My first job interview was at the System Development Corporation (SDC) in Santa Monica, a very recent, non-profit spin-off from the RAND Corporation (also non-profit), where it was the System Development Division.
 SDC was desperately seeking applicants who held some promise of becoming useful programmers.
-Learning that I had a degree in math (UCLA), SDC hired me on the spot, and my career in CSE began, both in industry and academia.
+Learning that I had a degree in math (UCLA, 1956), SDC hired me on the spot, and my career in CSE began, both in industry and academia.

-This was a time when the world's largest general-purpose computers had around 16K words of random access memory, were beyond the financial means of most countries, took up the space of a moderately large suburban house, and enough power to light up a small city (think thousands of vacuum tubes with a massive cooling tower); when the word "byte" was still thought by many to be just a typo, when FORTRAN was considered a questionable project by many of the programmers in those early days, and when most of the acronyms referred to the instruction mnemonics of assemblers (CAD still meant clear-and-add).
+This was a time when the world's largest general-purpose computers had around 16K words of random access memory, were beyond the financial means of most countries, took up the space of a moderately large suburban house, and enough power to light up a small city (think thousands of vacuum tubes with a massive cooling tower); when the word "byte" was still thought by many to be just a typo, when FORTRAN was considered a questionable project by many of the programmers in those early days, and when most of the acronyms referred to the instruction mnemonics of assemblers (CAD was still reserved for Clear-And-Add).

 Advances in technology since those days have been breathtaking.
 There are relatively few who, like me, were constantly scrambling to keep up all those years.
 And we deserve sympathy -- but for one thing.
-It wasn't long before I and my contemporaries at SDC realized that the profession we had adopted was part of something big, really big.
+It wasn't long before I and my contemporaries realized that the profession we had adopted was part of something big, really big.
 We were very near the origin of exponential growth, though still a few years short of the first academic department of computer science in the US.
 What the profession became, how transformative it was to be, was beyond our imagination.
 It was an exciting time that brought us to work early and kept us till late

 It was just the year previous to my start at SDC that the launching of Sputnik took place, an event that wholly reshaped SDC.
 A massive project to implement the SAGE air defense system, the raison d'etre of the company, was rendered obsolete.
 ARPA (later DARPA, the Defense Advanced Research Projects Agency), which had just come into being, joined in the rescue.
 And with that intervention, and others, SDC soon lost most of its military orientation, becoming one of the planet's leading software houses.
 For an extensive history of SDC, see The System Builders -- The Story of SDC, by Claude Baum, published by SDC (1981).